filippocazzarolli/linux-doc/arch/install_2.md

-# Install Arch with uefi and encrypt
+# Install Arch with uefi

 #### Verify the boot mode
 To verify the boot mode, list the efivars directory: